Himig Handog: History

+The inaugural edition of Himig Handog was held on October 1 2000 at Meralco Theater in Pasig City.
+Earlier editions, including the inaugural, had specified themes which the songs need to conform to.
+The theme in 2000 was "Himig Handog sa Bayang Pilipino" which meant that submitted songs should be dedicated to Filipino heroes.
+The second edition was held at the Eugenio Lopez, Jr. Communications Center in Quezon City.
+The theme for this edition was "JAM: Himig Handog sa Makabagong Kabataan", a tribute to Filipino youth.
+The third and final edition before the 10-year long hiatus was held at ABS-CBN Studio 10 focusing on love songs.

 The theme of the 2013 contest was P-Pop Love Songs: Mga Awit at Kwento ng Pusong Pilipino (lit.
 P-Pop Love Songs: The Songs and Stories of Filipino Hearts).
-It was held at the Mall of Asia Arena on February 24, 2013.
-The competition consists of twelve finalists selected from the 2,500 songs submitted during the auditions.

-The competition ended with "Anong Nangyari Sa Ating Dalawa" as the first place by Jovinor Tan (interpreted by Aiza Seguerra).
+It was held at the Mall of Asia Arena on February 24, 2013 The competition consists of twelve finalists selected from the 2,500 songs submitted during the auditions.The competition ended with "Anong Nangyari Sa Ating Dalawa" as the first place by Jovinor Tan (interpreted by Aiza Seguerra).
 Also, on second place was "Hanggang Wakas" by Soc Villanueva (interpreted by Juris Fernandez); third place was "If You Ever Change Your Mind", which was sung and composed Marion Aunor; fourth place was "Scared to Death" by Domingo Rosco Jr. and sung by KZ Tandingan; and fifth place was "Kahit Na" by Julius James de Belen and interpreted by Toni Gonzaga.

 Meanwhile, the song "Nasa Iyo na ang Lahat" by Jungee Marcelo which was sung by Daniel Padilla won special awards.
 These include MOR Listener's Choice, Tambayan 101.9 Listener's Choice, Star Records CD Buyer's Choice and the MYX Choice for Best Video.
 The competition was judged by Jim Paredes, Louie Ocampo, Olivia Lamasan, August Benitez, Jett Pangan, Freddie Aguilar, Cory Vidanes, Freddie M. Garcia, Jed Madela, Sarah Geronimo and Ogie Alcasid as its chairman.
 Special guests Anna Fegi, Bituin Escalante, and Martin Nievera performed a Finale production number representing the past winners of the competition.

-NOTE: All Tagalog titles are enclosed with English translations.